alaverghett/EEL6935-Final-Project/README.md

 # EEL6935-Final-Project
-This repository contains instructions for reproducing our resutls for the final project.
+This repository contains instructions for reproducing our results for the final project.

 ## Installation instructions
-First insall gym in your python environment, then clone the miniworld environment and follow the instrcutions there to insall the codebase:
+First install gym in your python environment, then clone the miniworld environment and follow the instructions there to install the codebase:

 https://github.com/maximecb/gym-miniworld